 - Loss of consortium

 These are some examples of the types of compensatory damages that may be available in your case.
-Also, depending on the circumstances, there may be punitive damages available after your truck accident case, designed to punish a trucking company for its willful violation of safety regulations.
-Florida law allows punitive damages to be awarded in limited circumstances, but the conduct of truckers and trucking companies in accident cases often fits theses limited circumstances, so punitive damages are typically awarded in truck accident cases.
+Also, depending on the circumstances, there may be punitive damages available after your truck accident case designed to punish a trucking company for its willful violation of safety regulations.
+Florida law allows punitive damages to be evaluated in limited circumstances, but the conduct of truckers and insurance companies in accident cases often fits these limited circumstances so punitive damages are typically awarded in truck accident cases.

 If you prevail on the punitive damages claim, the amount awarded would most likely be capped:

-- Under Florida law, punitive damages are limited to three times the amount of compensatory damages or $500K, whichever is greater
+- Under Florida law punitive damages are limited to three times the amount of compensatory damages of $500K, whichever is greater.

-- The cap can be set at four times the amount of compensatory damages or $2M, whichever is greater when it can be shown that the trucking company was “motivated solely by unreasonable financial gain”
+- The cap can be set at four times the amount of compensatory damages or $2, whichever is greater when it can be shown that the trucking company was motivated solely by unreasonable financial gain

-Our role is to seek maximum recovery for you and your family, going beyond seeking compensatory damages and seeking recovery of punitive damages as well where warranted.
-If you would like to learn more about seeking damages in a truck accident case that has impacted you or a family member, please contact the seasoned truck accident attorney at The Law Offices of Sean M. Cleary for a free consultation about your case.
+Our aim is to seek maximum recovery for you and your family beyond seeking compensatory damages and seeking recovery of punitive damages as well.
+If you would like to learn more about seeking damages in a truck accident case that has impacted you or a family member please contact the seasoned truck accident attorney Sean, owner, and president of The Law Offices of Sean M. Cleary for a free consultation about your case.

-Our thoughts and hearts go out to all affected by truck accidents.
-We've helped injured clients or families of victims killed in truck crashes recover the money they deserved, and we're here to help you too.
+Our thoughts and hearts go out to all those affected by truck accidents.
+We’ve helped numerous clients or families of victims killed in truck accidents to recover the money they deserved and we’re here to help you too.
 Here are some informative examples of Miami truck accident cases and their verdicts and settlements: